UPDATED DISC WORKSHOP ESSENTIALS: Lead DISC Workshops with confidence! Details here →

 • What is the technology provided by the DISC profile provider to purchase, deliver, and manage the assessments?

-• Which validated DISC profile providers offer certification programs that are independently recognized and accredited by continuing education institutions like ICF, SHRM, HRCI and ATD?
+• Which validated DISC profile providers offer certification programs that are independently recognized and accredited by continuing education institutions like ICF, SHRM, HRCI, and ATD?

 • What are the DISC profile costs?